Miguel Sánchez (baseball): Career

 4-5 record and 4.35 ERA with 62 strikeouts in 60 innings pitched.

 Sánchez did not play in a game in 2020 due to the cancellation of the minor league season because of the COVID-19 pandemic.
 He was assigned to the Triple-A Nashville Sounds to begin the 2021 season, and recorded a 3.22 ERA in 16 appearances with the team.

 On June 22, 2021, Sánchez was selected to the 40-man roster and promoted to the major leagues for the first time.
 He made his debut later that night, throwing a scoreless inning against the Arizona Diamondbacks.
-He was outrighted to the Triple-A Nashville Sounds after the 2022 season, and opted to become a free agent.
+He made 28 appearances for Milwaukee in his rookie campaign, registering a 4.15 ERA with 23 strikeouts in 26 innings pitched.

+Sánchez made 12 appearances out of the Brewers' bullpen in 2022, logging a 4.05 ERA with 9 strikeouts in 13 1/3 innings of work.
+On June 25, 2022, he was placed on the injured list with UCL discomfort in his right elbow.
+While rehabbing with Triple-A Nashville, Sánchez suffered a setback in his recovery and was placed on the 60-day injured list.
+On October 27, he was removed from the 40-man roster and sent outright to the Nashville.
+Sánchez elected free agency following the season on November 10.